ymcatwincities/openy/README.md

 The Open Y platform is a content management system that uses Drupal 8 functionality and useful modules from YMCAs and digital partners.
 It’s easy and free to use — everyone is welcome to implement Open Y and run Open Y projects.

 # Demo
-You can always valuate distribution by visiting demo website - http://sandbox.openymca.org.
+You can always evaluate distribution by visiting demo website - http://sandbox.openymca.org.
 If you want to test admin access - login is `admin`, password is `openy`.

 ![OpenY Sandbox](docs/assets/sandbox.gif "OpenY Demo")